jukkhop/kahvilat-app/README.md

 ## Tools and libraries used

 Miscellaneous

 - AWS as cloud provider (API Gateway, CloudFront, ElastiCache, Lambda, Route53, S3, VPC)
 - Terraform for infrastructure-as-code
 - CircleCI for CI/CD automation

 Backend

-- TypeScript, ESLint, Prettier
+- Node, TypeScript, ESLint, Prettier
 - Serverless framework
 - Docker (for local development only)
 - Jest with `ts-jest` as a testing solution

 Frontend

-- React, ESLint, Prettier
+- React, TypeScript, ESLint, Prettier
 - `apollo-client` as a REST client for its reactive capabilities
 - `material-ui` as an UI framework
-- `prop-types` for runtime type-checking for React props
 - `react-fontawesome` for icons
 - `react-hook-form` as form library
 - `react-router-dom` for routing